perdian/flightlog/README.md

 The system can automatically create a backup archive of the complete data (users including their stored flights).
 To enable the backup two properties need to be set in the `application.yml` configuration file:

-    flighttracker:
+    flightlog:
       backup:
         cron: 0 0 5 * * 1
-        target: file:/data/flighttracker/backup/
+        target: file:/data/flightlog/backup/

 The `cron` value defines the times when the backup operations should run and the `target` values defines the directory where the backup archives are being written into.

-The backup archives themselves adhere to the naming convention `flighttracker-backup-<date>.xml` where `<date>` will be replaced with the date on which the backup is being performed.
+The backup archives themselves adhere to the naming convention `flightlog-backup-<date>.xml` where `<date>` will be replaced with the date on which the backup is being performed.

 # Credits